Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 | ---------- | ----------- |
 | `:formula` | a Homebrew Formula
 | `:cask`    | a Cask token
-| `:macos`   | a symbol, string, array, or comparison expression defining OS X release requirements.
+| `:macos`   | a symbol, string, array, or comparison expression defining OS X release requirements
-| `:arch`    | a symbol or array defining hardware requirements.
+| `:arch`    | a symbol or array defining hardware requirements
-| `:x11`     | a Boolean indicating a dependency on X11.
+| `:x11`     | a Boolean indicating a dependency on X11
 | `:java`    | *stub - not yet functional*

 ## conflicts_with Stanza Details